-- (1) During 2016, we collected and analyzed 21 samples for lead and copper.
+- (1) A violation occurs when more than 2 Total Coliform samples collected per month are positive. - (2) During 2019, we collected and analyzed 21 samples for lead and copper.
 The action levels for both lead and copper were not exceeded at any site tested.
-Resampling will be required in 2019.
+Resampling will be required in 2022.
 The values reported for lead and copper represent the 90th percentile.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system. - (2) No MCL has been established for sodium.
-However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moder- - (3) Nitrate in drinking water at levels above 10 mg/l is a health risk for infants of less than six months of age.
-High nitrate levels in drinking water can cause blue baby syndrome.
-Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
-If you are caring for an infant, you should ask for advice from - (4) MCL for Radium is for Radium 226 and Radium 228 combined. - (5) UCMR3 Unregulated Contaminant Monitoring Rule 3 is a Federal water quality sampling program where water suppliers sample and test their source water for 1 year.
+The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system. - (3) No MCL has been established for sodium.
+However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets. - (4) MCL for Radium is for Radium 226 and Radium 228 combined. - (5) Perchlorate is an unregulated contaminant.
+However, the NYS Dept. of Health has established an action level of 18.0 ug/l. - (6) UCMR3 Unregulated Contaminant Monitoring Rule 3 is a Federal water quality sampling program where water suppliers sample and test their source water for 1 year.
 Results will be used by the USEPA to determine if the contaminants need to be regulated in the future.